guyp98/accelerated_features/README.md

 **Capabilities.**
 - Real-time sparse inference on CPU for VGA images (tested on laptop with an i5 CPU and vanilla pytorch);
-- Simple architecture components which facilitates deployment on embedded devices (jetson, raspberry pi, custom AI chips, etc..);
+- Simple architecture components which facilitates deployment on embedded devices (jetson, raspberry pi, hailo 8, etc..);
 - Supports both sparse and semi-dense matching of local features;
 - Compact descriptors (64D);
 - Performance comparable to known deep local features such as SuperPoint while being significantly faster and more lightweight.
 Also, XFeat exhibits much better robustness to viewpoint and illumination changes than classic local features as ORB and SIFT;